soderlind/acf-field-date-time-picker/readme.txt

 This add-on will work with:

 * Advanced Custom Fields version 4.*.*
-* Advanced Custom Fields version 3 and bellow
+* Advanced Custom Fields version 3 and below

 = More Information =